 Re-reading it, I can already see the changes I have made because I learned I needed a Villain or three.
 A Villain?!
 Really?
 So I found her (the first?) and am doing her backstory.
 She seems so tender and was so hurt in her youth, you can hardly help but care for her.
 Oooo, until she does naughty things to Esmé.

 I’m really having fun watching this story unfold.
 I have some idea of where it is going, but am much more a Seat-of-the-Pants kind of writer… not much of a planner it seems.
 I can’t wait to see what, if anything, ends up with what I have written.
 For all I know, it could be a short story instead of a novel.

-“I love being able to have unencumbered sex with my sweet osezno, relieved of the logistics that real life would dictate.
-And what’s wonderful is he, too, is able to suspend reality, allowing me to be free… outside my body… and flying inside my mind.
-It is a gift he allows me that is completely dependent on the mechanism with which we communicate; the computer.
+“I love being able to have unencumbered sex with cyber lovers, relieved of the logistics that real life would dictate.
+And what’s wonderful is they, too, are able to suspend reality, allowing me to be free… outside my body… and flying inside my mind.
+It is a gift that is completely dependent on the mechanism with which we communicate; the computer.
 Together, we tangle, we swirl together, we move around as if we were two feathers dancing on a current of air.
 Real life sex was never so uninhibited.
 It is a joy to be in this luscious place without my lifelong concerns… and occasional anguish… revolving around my body size, history of sexual abuse or even (seemingly) illogical psychiatric issues.”

 This was written before I knew anything about Second Life.